-You are invited to attend the Annual Meeting of Shareholders (the "Meeting") of Brown & Brown, Inc. (the "Company"), which will be held in the Atlantic Room of The Shores Resort, 2637 South Atlantic Avenue, Daytona Beach, Florida 32118, on Wednesday, April 25, 2012 at 9:00 a.m.
+You are invited to attend the Annual Meeting of Shareholders (the "Meeting") of Brown & Brown, Inc. (the "Company"), which will be held in the Atlantic Room of The Shores Resort, 2637 South Atlantic Avenue, Daytona Beach, Florida 32118, on Wednesday, May 8, 2013 at 9:00 a.m.
 (EDT).

 This year, we are again pleased to take advantage of the Securities and Exchange Commission rule allowing companies to furnish proxy materials to their shareholders via the Internet.
 We believe that this e-proxy process expedites shareholders' receipt of proxy materials, while lowering the costs and reducing the environmental impact of the Meeting.
-On or about March 15, 2012, we mailed to our beneficial shareholders a notice containing instructions on how to access our Proxy Statement and Annual Report and how to vote online (the "Notice").
+On or about March 29, 2013, we mailed to our beneficial shareholders a notice containing instructions on how to access our Proxy Statement and Annual Report and how to vote online (the "Notice").
 All other shareholders will continue to receive a paper copy of the Proxy Statement, Proxy Card and Annual Report by mail.
-The Proxy Statement contains instructions on how you can (i) receive a paper copy of the Proxy Statement, Proxy Card and Annual Report by mail, or (ii) elect to receive your Proxy Statement and Annual Report over the Internet if you received them by mail this year.
+The Proxy Statement contains instructions on how you can (i) receive a paper copy of the Proxy Statement, Proxy Card and Annual Report if you only received a Notice by mail, or (ii) elect to receive your Proxy Statement and Annual Report over the Internet if you received them by mail this year.